One could very well argue that what I was doing on a night like this was... Immoral, at best...

 "Jake, what the hell!"
 A man laughed.

-"Shit, I didn't do it on purpose..."
+"Shit.
+I didn't do it on purpose..."

-The one laughing was looking at his friend with a mischievous grin, while the latter was kneeling, shuffling around with something on the ground.
+The one laughing gave his friend a mischievous grin.
+The latter kneeled, shuffling around with something on the ground.
+"Jake broke a picture frame."
+He pointed down to his friend.

 "Dude..."
 His friend threw him an annoyed look.

-"He was making fun of how you looked in this picture."
-He chuckled, playfully pushing his friend with his knee.
-"Karma got him before you did."
-He laughed.
+"He was making fun of how you looked in this picture," he chuckled, playfully pushing his friend with his knee.
+"Karma got him before you did," he laughed.

 A picture frame?